RicardoAzuul/RicardoAzuul.github.io/README.md

 #### The Surface Plane
 What will the finished product look like?
 What colors, typography and design elements will we use?

+1. Icons are sourced from Font Awesome, to add to various pages, and to link to various social media channels.

 Visual design